 Seen this before?
 Bios-locked & password lost, that’s what that screen indicates.
 But the 20-digit machine ID code displayed can often be decrypted to reveal the BIOS password.
 (That code reveals a Fujitsu-Siemens laptop with password 9538393.)

-So, when you open your laptop & find yourself faced with the immediate black BIOS password screen & absolutely no idea of what password you used, all you gotta do is come to this page @ 1024kb.co.nz.
+When you open a laptop & find yourself faced with the immediate black BIOS password screen & absolutely no idea of what password you used, all you gotta do is come to this page @ 1024kb.co.nz.
 Most HP, Compaq, Dell, Toshiba, Samsung, Sony, Acer, Asus or Fujitsu laptop BIOS passwords can be revealed.

-HP Probook/Elitebook owners – there is an alternative method available to you here in the Downloads section.
-Highly effective for the targeted machines, includes full instructions.
+HP Elite / ProBook owners there is an alternative method available for you here in the downloads section.
+Highly effective on vulnerable machines, full instructions included.